rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 Hint: [d]efault, [e]nabled, [x]disabled, [i]nstalled
 ```

-We want to grab the newest PHP that nextcloud is compatible with, which at this moment is 8.0, so we will enable that module by doing:
+We want to grab the newest PHP that Nextcloud is compatible with, which at this moment is 8.0, so we will enable that module by doing:

 `dnf module enable php:remi-8.0`